Lisa Bonet

-Lisa Michelle Bonet (/boʊˈneɪ/; November 16, 1967) is an American actress.
+Lilakoi Moon (born Lisa Michelle Bonet /boʊˈneɪ/ boh-NAY; November 16, 1967) is an American actress.
 She is best known for portraying Denise Huxtable on the sitcom The Cosby Show (1984–1992), for which she earned widespread acclaim and a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 1986; she reprised the role of Denise in the first season of the spinoff series A Different World.

 She also appeared in the psychological horror film Angel Heart (1987), which earned her a nomination for the Saturn Award for Best Supporting Actress.
-Bonet has starred in the action thriller film Enemy of the State (1998), the comedy-drama film High Fidelity (2000), the action drama film Biker Boyz (2003) and the thriller film Road to Paloma (2013).
-She has sporadically worked in TV acting, appearing in roles such as Maya Daniels in Life on Mars (2008–2009) and Marisol on Ray Donovan (2016).
+Bonet has starred in the thriller film Enemy of the State (1998) and the comedy-drama film High Fidelity (2000).
+She has sporadically worked in television acting, appearing in roles such as Maya Daniels in Life on Mars (2008–2009) and Marisol on Ray Donovan (2016).

 Early life

-Lisa Michelle Bonet was born on November 16, 1967, in California, to Arlene Joyce Litman, an Ashkenazi Jewish-American schoolteacher, and Allen Bonet, an opera singer of African-American heritage from Texas.
+Lisa Michelle Bonet was born on November 16, 1967, in San Francisco, California, to Arlene Joyce Litman, an Ashkenazi Jewish-American schoolteacher, and Allen Bonet, an opera singer of African-American heritage from Texas.
 She has five half-sisters, including singer Kadhja Bonet, and two half-brothers by her father's marriage to Deborah Church.
 Bonet's parents separated when Bonet was still a baby.
 Bonet was raised by her single mother in middle-class Reseda and never knew her father.
 Bonet said she never fit in at Birmingham High School, in Van Nuys, California.
 "I was stuck in the middle," she told The Los Angeles Times.
 "The black kids called me an Oreo.
-The white kids didn’t talk to me."
+The white kids didn't talk to me."

 She said she did not date in high school because she didn't fit in.
-“My biggest worry in high school was who was going to take me to the prom, since I didn’t have a date," she told the Los Angeles Times.
-She said the problem disappeared when she landed the Cosby job in New York and wouldn’t attend prom.
+"My biggest worry in high school was who was going to take me to the prom, since I didn't have a date," she told the Los Angeles Times.
+She said the problem disappeared when she landed the Cosby job in New York and wouldn't attend prom.

-Bonet graduated Birmingham High School and later studied acting at the Celluloid Actor's Studio in North Hollywood.
+Bonet graduated from Birmingham High School and later studied acting at the Celluloid Actor's Studio in North Hollywood.